skipoleschris/axon-testing/README.md

 ## Command Experiments

-The first experiment looks at how commands are dispatched and handled.
+The first experiments look at how commands are dispatched and handled.
 The *initiator* profile must be running.
 There are two commands that can be dispatched, one that will be handled locally by the initiator microservice:

     curl -v http://localhost:8080/axon-test/command/local/{id}